alevanno/ProgettoLorenzo/README.md

      - *advanced*
    - timeout: specifies the maximum duration of a player's turn  in seconds

+The other configuration files loaded whenever a game starts are:
+ - **cards.json**: contains the development cards and their properties
+ - **bonusTile.json**: contains the bonus Tiles and their bonuses
+ - **council.json**: contains the available council privileges
+ - **excommunication.json**: contains the excommunications
+ - **faithTrack.json**: contains the rewards given to the player when supporting the Church, depending on the position on the faith points track
+ - **market.json**: contains the bonuses given by the market booths
+ - **towers.json**: contains the floor bonuses given when claiming a floor
+ - **cardsModel.json**: contains a general model for the elements in cards.json (kept for reference purposes, but never loaded)

 ### How to play
 To play one must at first run **ServerImpl**, then run the desired number of **Client**.